2G-Labs/DSA/Algorithms/Sort/SelectionSort/README.md

 ## Tips
 - Selection sort has a fixed number of swaps, making it useful when the write operation is costly.
-- For larger datasets, consider using more efficient algorithms such as "MergeSort" or "QuickSort".
+- For larger datasets, consider using more efficient algorithms such as `MergeSort` or `QuickSort`.